tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 Siân lives close to the beach so we were in the sea less than an hour after we arrived.

-Nice has a long, pebble beach with showers at the back so you just need your swimming stuff, a towel and some flipflops.

-The water's warm and you can see the art-deco hotels along the front while you swim in the sea.
+The water was warm and we could see the art-deco hotels along the front while we were swimming.

 ![The seafront at Nice from above](https://github.com/tombye/trexit/raw/gh-pages/assets/images/nice-seafront-from-above.jpg)